 For the confined space of a container plant, it’s best to either create a tea or a powder.
 Banana peel tea is very easy to make.
 All you have to do is soak several peels in water for a day or two.

 The nutrients will release into the water.
-Like the coffee ground tea from earlier, you can use this solution to water your plants.
+Like the coffee ground tea from earlier, you can use this banana water to water your plants.

 To create a powder, you’ll need to dry out your banana leaves first.
 You can do this in the oven for quick results.
 Or, you can leave the peels out in the sun to dry naturally.